 It is further recommended that most travellers get Tetanus, Typhoid and Hepatitis A vaccinations.
 Check with your local health professional prior to travel if you are unsure.

 Medical facilities in Mali are limited, particularly if you are travelling outside of the capital city.
 You should ensure that you have adequate travel insurances as treatment can be expensive.
 If you regularly take a medicine you should ensure you have enough supplies for the length of your stay as many medicines are not available in the country.

-You should take precautions to protect yourself from malaria as it is prevalent in sub-Saharan Mali throughout the year and infrequently in some areas of northern Mali.
+You should take precautions to protect yourself from Malaria as it is prevalent in sub-Saharan Mali throughout the year and infrequently in some areas of northern Mali.
+There is also a risk of Dengue in Mali, so the use of a mosquito net at night time and insect repellent products is advised.
 Outbreaks of meningitis can occur, most commonly between February and April.

 Personal hygiene must be paramount and the local water supply, including ice-cubes in your drinks avoided at all costs.
 You should only drink bottled water in Mali and this should be done with caution.
 Bottled water being refilled with tap water and re-sold is an issue to be aware of.

 Telephone: +223 44 97 69 13